-After you book a voyage, you will be invited by email to access our online Voyage Personaliser service where you will need to provide additional personal data about you and your travel party.
+After you book a voyage, you will be invited by email to access My Cunard, our online voyage personaliser service, where you will need to provide additional personal data about you and your travel party.
 This additional mandatory personal data including passport, insurance and emergency contact details for you and your booking group is necessary to complete your booking.

 You may optionally book or purchase on-board products and services, excursions and other activities.
 Depending on the product or service selected, you may be required to provide further personal data to provide these to you, and we may have to share your personal data with other companies such as spa operators or travel operators in order to provide these to you.

-Within Voyage Personaliser, data about a group of individuals in a booking, including personal data, bookings and purchases, loyalty number and status will be visible to all members of that booking group.
+Within My Cunard, data about a group of individuals in a booking, including personal data, bookings and purchases, loyalty number and status will be visible to all members of that booking group.